vamsipodili4/Secure-Asset-Manager/README.md

 3. **Storage**: Files are stored as `.enc` binaries.
 Even if storage is breached, data remains unreadable.

 ## 📄 License
 MIT License.
-Built with ❤️ by Antigravity.
+Built by P. Sai Krishna Vamsi and team